pikesley/skellington/README.md

     You should also fill in your name in LICENSE.md

+### Options

+* --framework
+  * Framework for which to generate
+  * Default: sinatra
+  * Possible values: sinatra, jekyll

+* --bootstrap
+  * Bootstrap major version to include
+  * Default: 3
+  * Possible values: 3, 4

+* --licensor
+  * Name to include in the license file

+---

-This assumes a bunch of things, at least:
+This all assumes a bunch of things, at least:

 * That you have a reasonable git installation